jpark-dev/lotide/README.md

 The following functions are currently implemented:

-* `assertArraysEqual`: Takes two arrays as parameters, and print whether they are equal or not.
+* (Deprecated) `assertArraysEqual`: Takes two arrays as parameters, and print whether they are equal or not.

-* `assertEqual`: Takes two parameters, and print whether they are equal or not.
+* (Deprecated) `assertEqual`: Takes two parameters, and print whether they are equal or not.

-  (WARNING: This only compares two primitive types)
-* `assertObjectsEqual`: Takes two objects as parameters, and print whether they are equal or not.
+* (Deprecated) `assertObjectsEqual`: Takes two objects as parameters, and print whether they are equal or not.

 * `countLetters`: Takes a string and count the number of letters.